vgrillot/cheatsheets/python_training.md

 vv

-Style
+Do it with style
 --

-> do it with style, see PEP-8
+> see PEP-8

 PEP : Python Extension Proposal